dbak91/RdpOneClick/README.md

 This will display all available checkbox names and ids as stored in Windows automation.

 RdpAutoClick.exe "C:\\file.rdp" -all
-This will prselect every available checkbox
+This will select every available checkbox

 #### Click mode  (V3.2 or earlier)